UoB-COMSM0110/2024-group-5/README.md

 <h2 id="intro">Introduction</h2>
+When we first started to think about what kind of game we wanted, we found that we had lots of ideas, and we needed to simplify our choices.
+The games that we thought would be viable turned out to have many features, a lot of which were not actually necessary.
+This caused us to turn our focus onto games that were simpler to produce but could be evolved to make a more entertaining product.

+After sharing ideas for simpler games as a group, we settled on a game modelled after the popular flash game “copter”, which we believed would be much more viable to produce, as well as being a sort of “blank slate”, upon which that we could incorporate many new features and twists that would make the game much more enjoyable and interesting to play.

 <h2 id="requirements">Requirements</h2>
 This section relates to the requirements of our game, where we explore the essential parts needed in our game to provide the best use-case for the users.
 Through the creation of use-case diagrams and user stories, and the exploration of early-stage design and the ideation process, we finalised the acceptance criteria for a finished project.